anorrl/guides/mac.md

 they ALL have to be the same because they won't be linked and the build fails.

-Also forget about CONTRIB_PATH here because i can't seem to get it to work functionally, so if you figure it out good on your but otherwise you need to update the includes/libraries/references to be absolute paths.
+Also forget about CONTRIB_PATH here because i can't seem to get it to work functionally, so if you figure it out good on you but otherwise you need to update the includes/libraries/references to be absolute paths.

 # Contributors